bbauska/HTML5-Basics/README.md

 </div>

 <h3>Q. What is accessibility & ARIA role means in a web application?</h3>
+<p>ARIA is shorthand for Accessible Rich Internet Applications.
+ARIA is a set of attributes
+you can add to HTML elements that define ways to make web content and applications accessible to users with disabilities who use assistive technologies (AT).
+When accessibility issues cannot be managed with native HTML, ARIA can help bridge those gaps.</p>

 <p>The <b>Accessible Rich Internet Applications (ARIA)</b> Suite, defines a way to make Web
 content and Web applications more accessible to people with disabilities.
 It especially